High rise HVAC is a major concern in New York City

-New York City is home to more than 6000 high rise buildings, typically defined as structures with 12 or more stories.
+New York City is home to about 7000 high rise buildings, typically defined as structures with 12 or more stories.
 And that number is growing every day.
-According to the Wall Street Journal, the city is in the midst of what may turn out to be the largest construction boom in a generation, as hundreds of new residential projects have been initiated in the past year.
+According to the Wall Street Journal, over the past five years the city has experienced the largest construction boom in a generation.

 Especially for luxury residential construction projects, high rise HVAC requirements are a prime concern.
 Buyers and tenants demand nothing less than consistent comfort, quiet operation, and even the ability to customize the heating and cooling of the space according to their individual requirements.
 Yet for builders of high rise residential buildings, those needs have been tough to meet with the traditional high rise HVAC options.
 They tend to be noisy, inefficient, and they take up too much valuable space within the building.

 Heating and cooling high rise buildings presents difficulties not encountered with structures that have fewer stories.
 For example, as the building increases in height, the air temperature outside the building decreases and the wind speed increases, which can impact the ambient temperatures inside as well as operation of outdoor equipment.
 Skyscrapers above 60 stories high have the most difficulty with this issue.
 Also remember that heat rises, so heating and cooling requirements for the upper floors can be quite different than the lower floors.
 The high rise HVAC system must be capable of accommodating the varying conditions throughout the building.

 Tall buildings also use a great deal of energy simply because of their size.
 When you consider that as much as 30 percent or more of a building’s energy usage is consumed by the air conditioning system, it’s no wonder that developers want the most efficient high rise HVAC systems they can find.
 That’s one area where the traditional choices for high rise HVAC have fallen short.